 Sharon retired from a long career in the corporate world in 2014 to care for her mother full time.
 When Sharon’s husband was subsequently diagnosed with frontotemporal degeneration and she couldn’t find the resources or support she needed to best care for him, she had to create her own resources.
 Helping those recently diagnosed with early onset dementia and their caregivers has become a mission that is particularly close to Sharon’s heart.
 Sharon firmly believes that the palliative care services her husband has received since his diagnosis have lessened her stress and enhanced her husband’s life.
 She has shared her experiences as a care partner speaker at the NIH 2017 Research Summit on Dementia Care and Services, as well as at national caregiver conferences.
 She also facilitates a local support group and an online chat for care partners, and produces a monthly podcast with a dementia expert to give families much needed information.

 Mary lives with chronic Pseudomonas Aeruginosa, a bacterium she acquired during a lifesaving hospital procedure.
 Pseudomonas is considered a “superbug” and resistant to antibiotics.
 She is on lifetime antibiotics to keep the bacteria out of her bloodstream and contained on the biofilm of her aortic graft and valve replacement.
 She is passionate about palliative care – it has helped Mary endure 98 x-rays, 20 CT scans, 14 ECHOs, heart failure due to the septic shock, and 6 rehospitalizations so far.
 She has also seen palliative care help her husband and others who are close to her.
-Mary lives in North Carolina with her husband, a dog and two cats.
+Mary lives in Louisiana with her husband, a dog and two cats.

 Michelle (Shelly) Reinhart